 - Restless sleep

 - Less frequent symptoms include abdominal discomfort, loss of appetite, irritability, and vaginal itching

 The cause of pinworm infection is Enterobius vermicularis.
-The pinworms pass easily from child to child (or even to some adults) with contaminated fingers, food, and drink and from some contaminated surfaces.
-Anthelmintics (for example, mebendazole, pyrantel pamoate) treat the whole family because if one person is positive for pinworms, it's likely that other family members have pinworms, too.
-Routinely, infected people must take two doses 2 weeks apart.
+The pinworms pass easily from child to child (or even to some adults) with contaminated fingers, food, drink, and from some contaminated surfaces.

 Pancreatitis : Test Your Medical IQ QuizQuestion

 Pancreatitis is inflammation of an organ in the abdomen called the pancreas.See Answer

 Must Read Articles:

 Anal ItchingAnal itching is a common problem experienced by both men and women.
 Examples of causes of anal itching include irritants such as perfumes, chemicals, or dyes in toilet paper, food irritants, infections, and hemorrhoids.
 There are risk factors for anal itching such as diseases, profuse sweating, fecal soilage, and more.
 Anal itching in general can be treated at home with OTC medications if necessary.